 We would recommend downloading the Challenge Wanaka App to view this information.

-Please download the following three documents for all details and maps for road closures over the Challenge Wanaka Festival of Triathlon.
+At this stage, we anticipate road closures to be the same as 2019.
+The following three documents details the 2019 road closures over the Challenge Wanaka Festival of Triathlon which you may like to reference until 2020 plans are confirmed.
 The coloured roads on the map are detailed in the Road Closures 2019 document – please use together.

 Event registration takes place at the Race Central Marquee on Pembroke Park.
 Times can be found in the Event Timetable on the App.